-The new EU VAT rules will apply to all businesses located in the EU and to companies that sell their goods to customers in the EU.
+The new EU VAT rules apply to all businesses located in the EU and to companies that sell their goods to customers in the EU.
 They mainly affect business-to-consumer (B2C) transactions and online marketplaces.
 These are the three most important changes:

 Exemption from import VAT no longer applies